Earl Warren

-Warren served as Thomas E. Dewey's running mate in the 1948 presidential election, but Dewey lost the election to incumbent President Harry S. Truman.
+Warren served as Thomas E. Dewey's running mate in the 1948 presidential election, but the ticket lost the election to incumbent president Harry S. Truman and Senator Alben W. Barkley in an election upset.
 Warren sought the Republican nomination in the 1952 presidential election, but the party nominated General Dwight D. Eisenhower.
 After Eisenhower won election as president, he appointed Warren as Chief Justice.
-A series of rulings made by the Warren Court in the 1950s led directly to the decline of McCarthyism.
+A series of rulings made by the Warren Court in the 1950s helped lead to the decline of McCarthyism.
 Warren helped arrange a unanimous decision in Brown v.
 Board of Education (1954), which ruled that racial segregation in public schools was unconstitutional.
 After Brown, the Warren Court continued to issue rulings that helped bring an end to the segregationist Jim Crow laws that were prevalent throughout the Southern United States.
 In Heart of Atlanta Motel, Inc. v.
 United States (1964), the Court upheld the Civil Rights Act of 1964, a federal law that prohibits racial segregation in public institutions and public accommodations.

 In the 1960s, the Warren Court handed down several landmark rulings that significantly transformed criminal procedure, redistricting, and other areas of the law.
 Many of the Court's decisions incorporated the Bill of Rights, making the protections of the Bill of Rights apply to state and local governments.
 Gideon v.
 Wainwright (1963) established a criminal defendant's right to an attorney in felony cases, and Miranda v.
 Arizona (1966) required police officers to give what became known as the Miranda warning to suspects taken into police custody that advises them of their constitutional protections.
 Reynolds v.
 Sims (1964) established that all state legislative districts must be of roughly equal population size, while the Court's holding in Wesberry v.
 Sanders (1964) required equal populations for congressional districts, thus achieving "one man, one vote" in the United States.
 Schmerber v.
 California (1966) established that forced extraction of a blood sample is not compelled testimony, illuminating the limits on the protections of the 4th and 5th Amendments and Warden v.
-Hayden (1967) dramatically expanded the rights of police to seize evidence with a search warrant, reversing the 'mere evidence' rule.
+Hayden (1967) dramatically expanded the rights of police to seize evidence with a search warrant, reversing the mere evidence rule.
 Furthermore, Griswold v.
 Connecticut (1965) established a constitutional right to privacy and struck down a state law that restricted access to contraceptives, and Loving v.
 Virginia (1967) struck down state anti-miscegenation laws, which had banned or otherwise regulated interracial marriage.

 Warren announced his retirement in 1968 and was succeeded by Appellate Judge Warren E. Burger in 1969.
-The Warren Court's rulings have received criticism, but have received widespread support and acclamation from both liberals and conservatives.
-As yet, few of the Court's decisions have been overturned.
+The Warren Court's rulings have received both support and criticism from liberals and conservatives alike, and few of the Court's decisions have been overturned.